neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_template_work_packages.md

 | Requirements  | Content to post about |
 |Outputs| LinkedIn Posts|

-The LinkedIn campaign accompanies posts from the NeoNephos account on [LinkedIn](https://www.linkedin.com/company/neonephos-foundation).
+The LinkedIn Campaign is about targeted posting from the NeoNephos account on [LinkedIn](https://www.linkedin.com/company/neonephos-foundation).

 This package includes: